Unbounder1/WALKR/README.md

 2. Open the project in Android Studio.
 3. Connect an Android device and launch the app from Android Studio.

-> **Note:** You’ll need a Google Cardboard-style headset for the mixed reality experience.
+> **Note:** You’ll need a Google Cardboard-style headset for the mixed-reality experience.

 ## Usage
 1. **Insert your phone into the headset** and launch WALKR.